toful/AI/README.md

 Some heuristic functions have also been implemented.

 The map is initialized from a text file.
-The different positions in each line are parsed by a comma, and each position has a single value ( 0-9 indicates the hight in that positon and -1 indicates a wrong positon (a cliff) ).
+The different positions in each line are parsed by a comma, and each position has a single value ( 0 - MAX_INT indicates the hight in that positon and -1 indicates a wrong positon (a cliff) ).
 Here there is an example:
 ```
 1, 0, -1, 1, 3, 2, 3, 4, 3, 1
 2, 1, -1, 2, 4, 2, 2, 4, 2, 2